Pan Am Flight 103 Fast Facts

 November 2008 - US Senator Frank Lautenberg announces at a press conference that the families of American victims of the Pan-Am bombing have received final compensation from the Libyan government.
 Each family received about $10 million, paid in installments between 2004 and 2008.

-August 20, 2009 - Scottish Justice Secretary Kenny MacAskill announces that Abdel Baset Ali Mohmed al Megrahi will be released from prison on compassionate grounds due to his terminal cancer.
+August 20, 2009 - Scottish Justice Secretary Kenny MacAskill announces that al Megrahi will be released from prison on compassionate grounds due to his terminal cancer.
 After being released, al Megrahi returns to Libya and receives a jubilant welcome.

 August 2, 2010 - Senators Robert Menendez and Frank Lautenberg hold a press conference to outline their plan to press for more information about the 2009 release of al Megrahi.
 A group of US senators attempts to investigate rumors that the Lockerbie bomber was released as part of a deal to allow BP to drill off the coast of Libya.
 BP has denied such claims.